 sudo rm -rf /var/urbackup

-Similarly, if you configured a custom backup location during installation, remove that directory instead.
+If you selected a custom path during installation, remove that custom directory instead of /var/urbackup.

 Conclusion